 Student welfare is a very important part of the Pastoral Care at Noel-Baker Academy.
 A happy, safe student will become a confident learner.
-From the first day in school, students become a member of a form group, which also represents their House.
+From the first day in school, students become a member of a form group.
 Their Form Tutor immediately forges a strong bond with their students and will monitor their academic and personal development.

 The first steps

 Pupils join Noel-Baker Academy from a number of primary schools in the Derby area.
 They can feel overawed with the move from primary to secondary school, which is why our transition team work closely with the primary feeder schools to make this move as smooth as possible.
 The team’s work involves arranging visits for year 5 and 6 students to come into Noel-Baker Academy to familiarise themselves with our learning environment.

 We also invite students from our feeder schools to join us for sporting events, where they have the opportunity to enjoy activities with our students and staff.We want to put parents’ minds at rest and reassure them that, once their child joins Noel-Baker Academy, our pastoral team will work closely with them to ensure they feel happy and safe.

 It is important to us that our students become confident and independent young adults, who are both happy and productive.
 In our experience, a year-based pastoral system is the most effective way to support students in achieving this.
 Each year team is led by a Pastoral Lead with the support of a team of tutors.
 The team also has a dedicated Key Stage Associate Assistant Headteacher monitoring and supporting them.

 The Noel-Baker Academy takes its responsibility very seriously to ensure that all pupils and students are safe at all times, have their needs met and their welfare promoted.
 All Academy staff are appropriately trained in, and committed to, the policies and procedures which ensures a proactive safeguarding culture is maintained at all times.